datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 ## How can I undo changes to unstaged files?

-Suppose you have made changes to a file, then decide you want to go back to your starting point.
+Suppose you have made changes to a file, then decide you want to **undo** them.
-Your text editor may be able to undo your changes, but a more reliable way is to let Git do the work.
+Your text editor may be able to do this, but a more reliable way is to let Git do the work.
 The command: